-Nataša ĎUROVIČOVÁ divides her time between editing, teaching, scholarly work, and translating.
-She is the editor of IWP's imprint 91st Meridian Books at Autumn Hill Books, and the program's journal 91st Meridian., and the co-editor of World Cinemas,Transnational Perspectives (2010), the winner of SCMS's 2011 Best Edited Collection award.
+Nataša Ďurovičová divides her time between editing, teaching, scholarly work, and translating.
+She is the editor of IWP's imprint 91st Meridian Books at Autumn Hill Books, and the program's journal 91st Meridian.
+She has also co-edited World Cinemas,Transnational Perspectives (2010; the winner of SCMS's 2011 Best Edited Collection award) and the essay collection At Translation's Edge (2019), and is one of the two translators of André Bazin on Adaptation: Cinema's Literary Imagination (2022).
+In 2023, she co-curated the exhibit "A Hub, A Network, an Archive: 55 Years of International Writers in Iowa City."

 “Translation and Globalization” 048:259 /